No Surprises: Recording

-Thom Yorke wrote "No Surprises" while Radiohead was touring with R.E.M. in 1995.
-Yorke introduced the song to the rest of the band in their dressing room in Oslo, Norway on August 3, 1995.
+The Radiohead singer, Thom Yorke, wrote "No Surprises" while Radiohead were touring with R.E.M. in 1995.
+Yorke presented the song to both bands in a dressing room in Oslo on 3 August 1995 as a sketch called "No Surprises Please".
 Later, the lyrics were rewritten and a glockenspiel melody was added.
-It was the first song recorded in the sessions for OK Computer.
+The original lyrics referred to a girl who doesn't "take off her dress when she bleeds in the bathtub", which the journalist Tim Footman felt echoed the menstruation motifs of the songwriter Bill Callahan.

+Early versions of "No Surprises" were released on the 2019 compilation MiniDiscs [Hacked].
+According to NME, these versions begin as a more upbeat ballad in the style of Radiohead's 1995 album The Bends, with an extended guitar outro, and progress to a "grandiloquent lullaby".

 Yorke said the "childlike guitar sound set the mood for the whole album" and that the band was aiming for a mood similar to the 1966 Beach Boys album Pet Sounds.
 He also said Radiohead wanted to recreate the atmosphere of a song by Marvin Gaye or the Louis Armstrong song "What a Wonderful World".
 "No Surprises" is in the key of F major.

-The version on the album is the first take recorded; the band recorded many further versions, but felt they could not improve on the first.
+Radiohead recorded many versions of "No Surprises", but felt they could not improve on the first take.
 Hoping to achieve a slower tempo than could be played well on their instruments, the producer, Nigel Godrich, had the band record the song at a faster tempo, then slowed the playback for Yorke to overdub his vocals onto, creating an "ethereal" effect.

-The bassist, Colin Greenwood, said that "No Surprises" was Radiohead's "'stadium-friendly'" song.
+The bassist, Colin Greenwood, said that "No Surprises" was Radiohead's "stadium-friendly" song.
 He said the concept was to frighten OK Computer listeners with "Climbing Up the Walls", then comfort them "with a pop song with a chorus that sounds like a lullaby".
 Yorke told Q: "If you play it right, it is fucking dark.
 But it's like acting.
 It's on the edge of totally hamming it up but you're not.
 It's just the words are so dark.
 When we play it, we have to play it so slow.
 It only sounds good if it's really fragile."